dischargedpremise/dischargedpremise.github.io/_posts/2017-01-21-program-verification-dafny-intro.md

 max.dfy(...): Error: assertion violation
 ```

-This reveals another crucial aspect of program verifiers.
-These sophisticated tools do not inspect the program text while checking requirements (expressed with assers, as shown above).
-A verifier establishes the correctness of a requirement solely on the basis of the preconditions and postconditions specified in required program units.
+>This reveals another crucial aspect of program verification.
+The verifier does not inspect the program text of `max2` while checking requirements (expressed with asserts, as shown above).
+It attempts to establish program correctness solely on the basis of preconditions and postconditions specified on `max2`.
 In this case, <a href="./#max2-one-post-cond">max2</a> is underspecified.
-This indicates that we should always strive to make postconditions as strong as possible.
-Thus, we supply the required postcondition in the renewed definition of <a href="./#max2-two-post-conds">max2</a>:
+Therefore, it is desirable to make postconditions as strong as possible.

+We now supply the required postcondition in the renewed definition of <a href="./#max2-two-post-conds">max2</a>:

 ```
 method max2(a: int, b: int) returns (max: int)